-Once you’ve found cleats that are short enough, you need to focus on the concentration of the cleats.
-Younger players need shoes that have lots of cleats on the heel of the shoe—without that support, the impact of the sport can cause heel pain.
+Then, once you’ve found cleats that are short enough, you need to focus on the concentration of the cleats.
+(That means how many cleats are on the shoe.
+And where they're placed.)
+Younger players need shoes that have lots of cleats on the heel of the shoe.
+Otherwise, without that support, the impact of the sport can cause heel pain.

-Even with cleat height and distribution selected, your task isn’t done.
-Don’t assume that your child will wear the same size cleat as they do for other shoes.
-You should have your child fitted separately for athletic shoes, because cleats just fit differently than other shoes.
+First, don’t assume that your child will wear the same size cleat as they do for other shoes.
+You should have your child fitted separately for athletic shoes.
+Because cleats just fit differently than other shoes.

 When it comes to fitting cleats, some of the basic rules apply, but some are a little different.
 Here they are:

-- Shop at the end of the day: That’s when your child’s feet will be the largest, mimicking the swelling that will occur during a sporting event
+That’s when your child’s feet will be the largest.
+Which matters, since it mimics the swelling that will occur during a sporting event

-- Take a stand: Measure both your child's feet when they are standing up in case one is bigger than the other (which is quite common).
-Fit the cleat to the bigger foot.
+Measure both your child's feet when they are standing up in case one is bigger than the other.
+(Which is quite common).
+Always fit the cleat to the bigger foot.

 Even with the proper cleats, children playing soccer or baseball this spring may experience foot or ankle pain.
 At the first sign of discomfort, schedule an appointment with your Houston podiatrist to avoid serious injury to your child’s developing feet.